French Demonstrative Pronouns: A Shortcut to Simpler French

 With a suffix (-ci or -là)

 With no relative pronoun or prepositional phrase, you need something to specify what the demonstrative noun is referring to.

-This is when you add the appropriate suffix, either -çi for something that’s close to you, or -là for something that’s further away.
+This is when you add the appropriate suffix, either -çi for something that’s close to you, or -là for something that’s farther away.

 Je regarde celui-ci. — I’m looking at this one here.